ladybirdweb/faveo-server-images/_docs/installation/providers/enterprise/apache-windows.md

 short_open_tag = On
 ```

 - Step 5: Set up PHP TimeZone according to your region.
-You must use the value available in [PHP documentation](https://www.php.net/manual/en/timezones.php).
+You must use the value available in <a href="https://www.php.net/manual/en/timezones.php" target="_blank" rel="noopener">PHP Documentation</a>
 - Search for the *date.timezone* line, uncomment it and edit it according to the selected TimeZone: